NikitaDenisovRob/yandexCap2021/readme.txt

-They gave a solution, but given soulution taked 12ms and 1.11mb in final test I wrote my own algorithm and it taked 6ms and 628.00kb in final test
+They gave a solution, but given soulution taked 12ms and 1.11mb in final test I wrote my own algorithm and it taked 6ms and 628.00kb in final test So mb my code looks a little bit ridiculous,but  i think it's okay, i've been learning swift only for 1 week